tundish/blathnaid/app/tale.rst

 they might beat people with the handle, since it was safer for all concerned.

 And that was all that Fell would say, and he went back to his work.
 So Jack wandered over to where two groups of youths were fighting over a basket of cabbages.
-When the Guards arrived he headed of to the cellar for the evening.
+When the Guards arrived he headed off to the cellar for the evening.

 T 3